-Auvelity comes as an extended-release oral tablet.
-This means the tablet is long acting and releases the drug slowly into your body over time.
+- Drug form: ER oral tablet (ER, or “extended release,” means the tablet releases the drug slowly into your body over time)

 Auvelity contains the active drugs dextromethorphan and bupropion.
 Auvelity is available only as a brand-name medication.
 It’s not currently available in generic form.